fred0r/HLStatsX-Windmill-Theme/README.md

 * Forum signatures
 * Most server load graphs
 * Player page tabs
-* Style selector (use admin page to force colour change)
+* Style selector (use the admin page to force colour change)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>